isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Nov.rst

 November, 2017
 ###############
 This November, we're going to shift topics and talk about running scripts in the cloud.
-While this example is going to use R, it would be just as easy to run a python script.
+In this example we're going to use R, but it would be just as easy to run a python script.

 The code can be found `here<https://github.com/Gibbsdavidl/examples-R/tree/master/demos/google_dsub_RStan_example>`_

-The script runner is going to be `dsub<https://github.com/googlegenomics/dsub>`_ which is very similar to qsub, the job scheduler found on many grids.
-For each job in parallel, dsub starts up a named docker on a VM, copys over the data, runs a script, copys out data, and shuts down.

-The really fabulous feature is found in running it in batch mode.
-Batch mode takes a "tasks file" or as I call it, the "task matrix", and reads each row as the parameters for a job.
-So as an example, one column can name the location (in a google bucket) of the data, another column can name parameters related to the script.

 In this example, I'm going to be fitting Bayesian logistic regression models using Stan. (http://mc-stan.org/) Each job will process a different file, but we could also have each job represent a different set of parameters, all processing the same data.

+We are going to use `dsub<https://github.com/googlegenomics/dsub>`_ to run the script, which is similar to qsub, the common job scheduler found on many clusters and grids.
+To run each job in parallel, dsub starts up a named docker on a VM, copies in data from a google-bucket, runs a script, copies out data to a google-bucket, and shuts down.

+'Batch mode' is one of the most important dsub features.
+It allows one to launch many jobs with a single command.
+Batch mode takes a "tasks file" or as I call it, the "task matrix", and reads each row as command line parameters for a job.
+So for example, one column can name the location (in a google bucket) of the data, another column can have parameters related to the script.

-As part of this demonstratation:
+As part of this demonstratation, we will:

 1. Generate a 'task matrix', each row describing a job in the google cloud.
    (cmd_generator.R, task_matrix.txt)

-2. Running a custom R script on user data.
+2. Define a custom R script to process user data.
    (stan_logistic_regression.R, data/*)

-3. Using the Google dsub to automatically start up a VM, run a script, and shutdown.
+3. Use Google dsub to automatically start up a VM, run a script, and shutdown.
    Please see the 'how_to_dsub.txt' file for instructions.

 I searched for 'docker and RStan' and found some docker images. https://github.com/jburos/rstan-docker